Adoption of the Gregorian calendar: Adoption in Southeast Asia

 Vietnam adopted the Gregorian calendar in 1954, replacing the Vietnamese calendar, which was based on the Chinese calendar.
 Like China, Vietnam still uses the Vietnamese calendar to observe lunisolar holidays and celebrations.

 The Gregorian calendar replaced the Burmese calendar in several mainland Southeast Asian kingdoms in the second half of the 19th century.
 This took place in Cambodia in 1863 and Laos in 1889.
 Since the British conquest of the Konbaung dynasty in 1886, the Gregorian calendar has been used alongside the Burmese calendar in Myanmar.

 In 1889, Siam also switched to the Gregorian calendar as the official civil calendar, with the Rattanakosin Era (with 1782 as Year 1).
 The Thai lunar calendar remains in use for religious purposes.

 Islamic calendar

-The Islamic calendar is a lunar one so there are twelve lunar months in a year of 354 or 355 days, being 11 days shorter than a solar year.
-Consequently, holy days in Islam migrate around the solar year on a 32-year cycle.
+The lunar Higri calendar (commonly known in the West as the "Islamic calendar" because it is used by the majority of Muslims (Note: Iran (and Shia Islam) uses the solar Hijri calendar, which has twelve months of 30 or 31 days alternately.
+Being restarted every year at the March equinox, it does not have any formulaic leap days but years of 366 days occur about every four years, so it does so in effect.
+Consequently, it remains synchronised with the Gregorian calendar, albeit with different year numbering.
+Iran has not adopted the Gregorian calendar.)) has a year of twelve lunar months in a year of 354 or 355 days, being 11 days shorter than a solar year.
+Consequently, holy days in Sunni Islam migrate around the solar year on a 32-year cycle.
 Some countries in the Islamic world use the Gregorian calendar for civil purposes, while retaining the Islamic calendar for religious purposes.
 For example, Saudi Arabia adopted the Gregorian calendar for the purpose of paying public sector staff effective 1 October 2016; private sector employers had already adopted the Gregorian calendar for pay purposes.